aws-samples/cilium-service-mesh-on-eks/README.md

     version: v2
 EOF
 ```
-### Step 8 - Add a product in the web page
+### Step 8 - Add a product on the web page

 On the application web page add a product.
 Any id and name is fine.

-Sample output
+SAMPLE SCREENSHOT / SAMPLE SCREENSHOT / SAMPLE SCREENSHOT

 Refresh the page and notice that the vendors list sometimes shows `ABC.com` only and some other times both `ABC.com` and `XYZ.com`.
 This is because the product data is persisted in the `Product Catalog` microservice and the vendor information is persisted in the `Catalog Detail` microservice.
 When you add a product to the list, the randomized vendor information for the product you added gets persisted on one of the `catalogdetail` pods.
 Either `catalogdetail-...` pod which is part of `catalogdetail` deployment or `catalogdetail2-...` pod which is part of the `catalogdetail2` deployment.